-Access to CheckPoint data not contained in the CheckPoint dataset (such as digital images) and access to biospecimens will be considered, on application to the CheckPoint Data and Biospecimen Access Committees.
-Access is granted on a cost-recovery basis, with the understanding that the data derived will be included in future releases of the CheckPoint dataset to LSAC Data Users.
+Access to CheckPoint data not contained in the CheckPoint dataset (such as digital images) and access to biospecimens will be considered.
+A CheckPoint Data and Biospecimen Access policy is being prepared.
+Access will be granted on a cost-recovery basis, with the understanding that the data derived will be included in future releases of the CheckPoint dataset to LSAC Data Users.
 In addition, requests for biospecimen use must meet the principles for sample access.
-For more information, please see the CheckPoint Data and Biospecimen Access Guidelines (in preparation, anticipated to be available from checkpoint-lsac.mcri.edu.au by late-2020).
+For more information, please contact the CheckPoint team.